chishanw/cs3219-taskB/README.md

 ## Task B2:
 * Tests have been written in test.js, using Mocha and Chai.
 * To manually run tests, run `npm test`.
+* The tests make API calls for POST, PUT, GET and DELETE requests
 * I set up TravisCI for the project, where tests are automatically run.
 * The build log for the master branch can be viewed here, where you can see the tests running and passing: https://travis-ci.org/github/chishanw/cs3219-taskB/builds/724990230.

 ## Task B3:
 * Code for this is contained in branch task_b3.
 * I deployed to AWS Lambda, with a MongoDB Atlas cluster.
 Deployed app can be found here: https://t0ytqu2r81.execute-api.us-east-2.amazonaws.com/production/contacts/.
 * The latest build for the task_b3 branch can be viewed here, where you can see the automatic deployment occur: https://travis-ci.org/github/chishanw/cs3219-taskB/builds/728896313.

 ## Task B4:
 1. Switch to branch task_b4.